tinkermonkey/doc-roba/README.md

 There are three guiding concepts to DocRoba:

 * Test scripts can do more if they have knowledge of some basic context
-* Having a good UI to easily enter this context will make managing the system much easier
+* Having a good UI to easily enter this context will make managing the system easier
-* If this context is human readable, it can serve as reasonably complete documentation of the product
+* If this context is human readable, it can serve as reasonably complete documentation of the product for development teams

 From those three ideas we can dive into a bit of detail: